Health & Wellness

 Why Recognising It Early Matters

-Perimenopause is not a medical emergency, but it is a significant life phase that deserves attention and support.
+Perimenopause is not a medical emergency situation.
+However, it is an essential life stage that requires attention and care.
 Left unacknowledged, its symptoms can quietly erode quality of life for years.

-Early recognition also allows women to make informed decisions — whether that is exploring lifestyle changes, considering HRT (hormone replacement therapy), or simply understanding why they feel the way they do.
+Early recognition also allows women to make informed decisions. whether it is researching lifestyle changes, HRT ( hormone replacement treatment ) or even just attempting to understand why they feel the way they do.

-The shift in oestrogen during perimenopause also has longer-term health implications, including effects on bone density and cardiovascular health.
-These are not things to ignore.
+The fluctuation in oestrogen that occurs during perimenopause also has an impact on longer term health, including effects on bone density and cardiovascular health.
+These are not things to neglect.

 What Can Help

-Speak to your GP — particularly about whether HRT might be appropriate for you.
-The evidence base for HRT has improved significantly in recent years and many women find it transformative.
+• Talk to your GP: Especially about whether HRT would be right for you.
+The evidence base for HRT has increased greatly over recent years, and many women find it extremely helpful.

-Look at nutrition — phytoestrogens (found in foods like soy and flaxseed) and magnesium can help support hormonal balance.
+• Nutrition: Phytoestrogens (found in foods such as soy and flaxseed) and magnesium can help improve hormonal balance.

-Move your body — weight-bearing exercise is especially important for protecting bone density.
+• Move your body: Weight-bearing exercise is extremely helpful in protecting bone density.

 You Are Not Imagining It